Miha77777py/Exchange-rate/README.md

-Simple program on eel :)
+This is a simple program on eel :] It`s Exchange rate convertor wrote on python + web (HTML, CSS, JS)